Canon 2000D vs Sony A77

 - More heavily discounted: Has been around for much longer (launched in August 2011).

-If the count of relative strengths (bullet points above) is taken as a measure, the A77 is the clear winner of the contest (18 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A77 is the clear winner of the contest (19 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 2000D or the A77 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.